 Most Scottish HE applicants will have four or five Highers.
 A smaller number may also have Advanced Highers.

-Under CfE, there is an enhanced emphasis on ensuring that learners undertake their learning journey, and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
-As such, different patterns of provision and attainment stage among learners are likely to emerge.
+Under CfE, there is an enhanced emphasis on ensuring that students undertake their learning journey, and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
+As such, different patterns of provision and attainment stage among students are likely to emerge.

 Some candidates will take Highers in more than one school or college in the same academic year in order to access a wider range of subjects.